 Three shooters on the target range in the woods, 2006

-To commemorate Cathy's life, the shooters participated in a 24 whistling arrow salute at the 2015 April Chamberlin shoot.
+After Cathy's passing from cancer in January 2015, the shooters participated in a 24 whistling arrow salute at the 2015 April Chamberlin shoot.
 Please click the photo to see the video of the salute.

 For information regarding Traditional Bowhunters of California or upcoming shoots, please contact: